 A traumatic brain injury is often extremely costly, the initial medical care alone can be thousands of dollars.
 What’s more, depending upon the severity of the TBI, long-term rehab may be required, returning to work may be impossible, and psychological injuries—like depression and PTSD—may also develop.
 A TBI can have a permanent negative impact on a person.

 As such, filing a claim with the other driver’s insurance company may not yield enough compensation to pay adequately for the full extent of your injuries.
 Instead, filing a personal injury lawsuit may be in your best interest.

 In filing a personal injury lawsuit, you can sue for damages for the full amount of the harm you’ve suffered, including damages for pain and suffering.
 These damages can help to pay for all expenses related to your traumatic brain injury.

 To help you navigate the insurance and the legal systems, the attorneys at The Law Office of Julie Johnson PLLC can help.
-To discover how you can get your full benefits amount today, call us now at 214-290-8001.
+To discover how you can get the number of your full benefits today, call us now at 214-290-8001.